-As she recovers from offseason ankle surgery, Bueckers is hard at work cultivating her personal brand.
+Since July 1, Bueckers has worked hard to cultivate her personal brand.
 Trademark attorney Josh Gerbin reported on Tuesday that Bueckers has applied for a federal trademark for her nickname, “Paige Buckets.”

 And it’s merely the latest indication that the 19-year-old Bueckers is primed to cash in on her on-court popularity in a major way.

 Though it could be said for any college athlete in the NIL era, Bueckers might just be in school at exactly the right moment.
 She had the most combined followers on Twitter and Instagram of any player in the 2021 NCAA Tournament Elite Eight — men’s or women’s — and has been an Instagram celebrity since well before she even committed to UConn.

 Just look at her social reach, which speaks for itself: